 Workopolis vs. Monster:

-Monster is more expensive than Workopolis but nonetheless offers far more features for your money.
+Monster is more affordable than Workopolis and offers far more recruitment features.
 Monster is internationally recognized and offers phone support, social advertising, and customizable branding, all of which are lacking with the Canadian-based Workopolis.
 See our article for a more in-depth comparison of Monster vs. Workopolis.

 Workopolis vs. Google for Jobs: